andrewek/implicit-moon/content/posts/2025-01-02-base-layout-with-tailwind.md

 - If the user wants to crank up the contrast to make text more visible
 - If the user overrides the provided or system font
 - If the user is on a very low-bandwidth connection
+- If the user cannot make use of audio cues in our software

 We should also account for content challenges like: